-ECON 4500 Health Econ & Policy (3)
+ECON 4500 Health Econ & Policy (3-4)

 Provides an overview of the field of health economics.
 Economic theories and tools will be used to study behavior and outcomes in health care markets.
 Institutional features of the U.S. health care system will be examined.
 General topics include the demand for health care, determinants and consequences of health, medical technology, the role of health insurance, the behavior of health providers, managed care, comparative health care systems and health policy and reforms.
 ECON 6500 is the master's-level equivalent.
-Prerequisite(s): ECON 3010.

-ECON 4510 Adv Top In Macroeconomic (3,4)
+ECON 4510 Advanced Topics In Macroeconomics (3,4)